Kot Addu

 Kot Addu is the capital city of newly created Kot Addu District in the Punjab province of Pakistan.
 The city is subdivided into five Union Councils and has a population of over 104,000, making it the 70th most populous city in Pakistan.
-It is located just east of the Indus River, about 68Km from Multan and 20 Kms from Taunsa Barrage.
+It is located just east of the Indus River, about 68Km from Multan and 20Km from Tonsa Barrage.